|Cleanup at Smurfit-Stone|

 The mill closed down in January 2010 after operating for 53 years as a pulp and paper mill.
 The plant will never again produce paper because of a non-compete agreement with Smurfit, so the paper-making infrastructure is being demolished and sold for scrap.
 But with a chipper and boiler still on site, there are other possibilities for light industry, and lots of acreage for a variety of uses, including restoration of wetlands and riparian habitat near the river.
 But the first issue to tackle is the removal of hazardous substances-- the byproducts resulting from decades of intense industrial use at the site.

 The Environmental Protection Agency (EPA) took a hard look at the Smurfit-Stone site in summer of 2011 and did preliminary sampling of soil and water.
 The results of this study were recently released in September 2012.
 The analysis of contamination shows cancer-causing chemicals in sludge ponds and river sediments nearby, making Smurfit-Stone a threat to human health and aquatic life, and a prime candidate for the type of comprehensive cleanup afforded by Superfund listing.
+Additional sampling by state agencies in 2013 revealed the presence of dioxans, furans, and PCBs in northern pike and rainbow trout, prompting the agency to issue an advisory.
 While this is hardly a surprise given decades of industry at the property, the findings are still a wake-up call that clean water and public health are at risk.
 The sooner we get on top of the problem with the help of a proven cleanup program, the better.

 As detailed in EPA’s recent report, the Analytical Results Report, soils in the property’s sludge ponds contain dioxins and furans as well as several heavy metals.
 Dioxins and furans were also found in Clark Fork River sediments adjacent to the mill site.
 In addition, the shallow groundwater beneath the sludge ponds and wastewater storage ponds is elevated in these toxic substances along with arsenic and manganese.
 These compounds are harmful to human health and hazardous to the environment.
 Dioxins, in particular, are potent carcinogenic substances that can damage human immune systems and interfere with hormonal and reproductive function.
 They accumulate in fish and then work their way up the food chain-- bad news all the way around, and there’s evidence that they’ve spread beyond the site to shallow groundwater and the river.
 Much of this area is within the 100-year floodplain, and some of the ponds actually sit over what was once the Clark Fork River channel.
 Old air photos from 1955, taken before the mill was built, show meandering traces of the river flowing through the area where some of the ponds now sit.
 Now, the only thing standing between these sludge ponds and the Clark Fork is a narrow bulldozed berm, called a levee.
 In 1997, the levee withstood a 30-year flood-- the biggest since the ponds were built-- but it's anyone's guess if they'd hold for a larger event.
 The potential for further damage to the river is a real possibility.